edubart/nelua-lang/docs/pages/overview.md

 ```

 #### Stepped For
-The last paramter in for syntax is the step, it's counter is always incremented
+The last parameter in for syntax is the step, it's counter is always incremented
 with `i = i + step`, by default step is always 1,
 with negative steps reverse for is possible: